 Range

-When Bebchuk was elected by the American Academy of Arts and Sciences already two decades ago, the Academy cited him for making “major contributions to the study of corporate control, governance and insolvency.”
-Since that time, Bebchuk’s contributions have continued to accumulate and shape additional areas in the corporate field.
-By now, Bebchuk had done research in most important areas of the corporate field.
+When Bebchuk was elected as a Fellow of the American Academy of Arts and Sciences, already two decades ago, the Academy cited him for making “major contributions to the study of corporate control, governance and insolvency.”
+Since that time, Bebchuk’s contributions have continued to accumulate and shape additional areas in the corporate field, by now covering nearly every important area in this sphere.

-In each of these areas, Bebchuk’s research provided a foundational analysis of key issues and/or a classic statement of the case for certain policy positions, which had substantial impact and influence.
+In every area he has studied, Bebchuk’s research has provided a foundational analysis of key issues and/or a classic statement of the case for certain policy positions, always highly influential and leading to meaningful consequences.
 Below I list a number of key corporate areas to which Bebchuk has made such major contributions:

 [a short rider to be added later]